See Position Description

 - Resume (resume)

-leading, guiding and/or coordinating other persons; and operating
+information and/or advising other persons; and operating within a

-resources from other work units may be required to perform the
+of resources from other work units is required to perform the job's

 The usual and customary methods of performing the job's functions